yemiwebby/symfony-hackathon-starter/readme.md

 ### How do flash messages work in this project?
 Flash messages allow you to display a message at the end of the request and access it on next request and only next request.
 For instance, on a failed login attempt, you would display an alert with some error message, but as soon as you refresh that page or visit a different page and come back to the login page, that error message will be gone.
 It is only displayed once.

-All flash messages are available in your views via laravel sessions.

 <hr>